Reading RatA collation of recommended reading

 Index of Authors:A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Format revision in progress:The Wikipedia entry is being added for each Author, as either a reference or note, and Author and Title names are generally being conformed to it.
+Features in progress:The Online Books Page entry is being added for any etexts for each Author; and the Wikipedia entry is being added for each Author, as either a note or a reference, and Author and Title names are generally being conformed to it.

 To create the list, I consulted books that consisted of or included book lists for the general reader.
 These were also consulted for rating works as shown by the star graphics that precede some works: